Trine (video game): Characters

 Amadeus the Wizard, voiced by Kevin Howarth, has the ability to use sorcery to move objects remotely, as well as conjure new objects into existence.
 Initially, the Wizard is only able to conjure a cube-shaped object.
 At some point in the game, he acquires the ability to conjure an oblong platform (called a "plank" in the game).
 The box and plank behave as normal objects, obeying the laws of physics and gravity.
 The Wizard later acquires the ability to conjure a floating object shaped like a square pyramid (called a floating platform in the game), which remains at a fixed point in space unless the Wizard moves it.

 Conjured objects are primarily used to help overcome obstacles and reach difficult areas.
 The plank, for example, can be used to bridge gaps.
 All conjuring and remote moving drains the Wizard's energy.
 The Wizard has no traditional attacks, however he can crush certain enemies by hurling objects into them.
 He can also block attacks by conjuring or moving objects in their path.
 The Wizard's possible upgrades include the ability to conjure more than one box or plank into simultaneous existence (whereas initially only one of each could be on the screen at once), changing future conjured floating platforms into wood (so that the Thief can attach her grappling hook to it), and making the floating platform into an explosive that the Knight or thief can trigger.
 In the game, he is shown as being wise but also foolish, cowardly but determined, and imagines himself to be a bit of a ladies man.

 Pontius the Knight's initial weapons are his sword and shield.
-He is voiced in the game by Brian Bowles, and is presented as a brave and loyal companion despite the fact he is not that bright, and has a strong love for food and drink.
+He is voiced in the game by Brian Bowles, and is presented as a brave and loyal companion, not that bright, and has a strong love for food and drink.
 The player can at some point acquire a flaming sword during the game, which the Knight can use to inflict more damage as well as use to light torches; the player can also pick up a sledgehammer for Pontius.
 The Knight also has the ability to lift certain objects and hurl them, and his shield can be used to deflect enemy attacks, as well as falling objects and projectiles.
 The Knight's possible upgrades include additional sword damage, charging attacks, and additional sledgehammer attacks.